 After drinking the soft drink, I would go out to play some outdoor games.
 I wasn’t fond of cricket but had to participate as all other friends would play it.
 However, I also participated in many other outdoor games we used to play in those days.

 Before delicious homemade lunch, popular Hindi film songs of that era, on my personal walkman, was a tradition.
-It was such luxury to have a walkman in those days.
+It was such a luxury to have a walkman in those days.
 Father has saved a lot to get me this gadget.
 I used to pop in my favorite audio cassette that had 10 songs on side A and 11 songs on side B.

 After sumptuous lunch made my mother, I would go to sleep for a few hours.
 I haven’t had that type of sleep after I lost my childhood.